-Use [LIGHT MODE], [LIGHT ADJUST] and [CONSTANT BRIGHTNESS] at [LIGHT MODE] under the [SETUP] menu in the on-screen menu. ( $\rightarrow$ page 64)
+Use [LIGHT MODE], [LIGHT ADJUST] and [CONSTANT BRIGHTNESS] at [LIGHT MODE] under the [SETUP] menu in the on-screen menu. ( $\rightarrow$ page 66)

-Function name Description LIGHT MODE Adjusts the output of the light source of the projector.
-BOOST The picture becomes brighter than the [NORMAL] mode.
-However, the power consumption will increase.
-The life of the optical components may also be shortened depending on the operating environment.
+Function name Description LIGHT MODE Adjusts the output Adjusts the output of the light source of the projector.
 NORMAL Brightness changes to 100% and the screen becomes bright.
 ECO The brightness becomes about 80% of the brightness in the [NORMAL] mode.
 The operating noise and power consumption will also decrease due to control of the cooling fan according to the brightness.
 LIGHT ADJUST When the mode is set to [NORMAL] in [LIGHT MODE], the brightness can be adjusted within a range of 30 to 100% (in 1% increments).
+NOTE: • When using the NP49ZL lens unit, brightness can be adjusted within a range of 30% to 87%.
 CONSTANT BRIGHTNESS Controls the brightness to keep it constant based on the brightness at the time of switching to [ON].
 The adjustment value will be saved until [CONSTANT BRIGHTNESS] is set to [OFF] even if the power is turned off.

-- 1. Press the ECO/L-SHIFT button on the remote control.
+1. Press the LIGHT button on the remote control.

-The [LIGHT MODE] screen will be displayed. - Press ▲▼ button to select the [MODE] and press the ENTER or ▶ button.
+The [LIGHT MODE] screen will be displayed.

+2. Press ▲▼ button to select the [MODE] and press the ENTER or ► button.

-3-8.
+3-6.
 Correcting Horizontal and Vertical Keystone Distortion [KEYSTONE]